davidtassignon/StockX_Sneakers_Project/README.md

 # Predicting the ROI of Sneakers on StockX.com
 My first Data Science Project where I used a dataset published by StockX in combination with an unofficial StockX API to predict the ROI for Yeezy and Off-White Sneakers.
+This project was part of my Data Science Immersive bootcahm at General Assembly.
+I finalized that program with a presentation covering this project.
+This Read Me will walk you through the project.

 ## Table of Content